 The restaurant industry is a crowded and competitive space.
-How can you entice guests when there's no end to the options diners have when looking to eat out?
+How can you entice your restaurant customers when there's no end to the options diners have when looking to eat out?
 And then once they have become your guest, how can you make sure they’ll keep coming back?
 The answer to these questions and more: a strong restaurant brand.

-Now, building a lovable restaurant brand isn’t as simple as many might think; it encompasses more than just having a nicely designed logo.
-Creating a brand that truly resonates with your customers and keeps them coming back requires work — but the reward is a sustainable business with a loyal customer base.
+Now, building a lovable restaurant brand isn’t as simple as many might think— it is a little bit more involved than just creating a nicely designed restaurant logo.
+Creating a brand that truly resonates with your customers and keeps them coming back requires work and a concentrated effort.
+The reward?
+A sustainable restaurant business with a loyal customer base.

-But what even is a restaurant brand?
-First and foremost, it’s important to differentiate between branding— the way things look, feel and tone of voice - and brand, which includes all of the former but also contains the perception of your business as a whole.
+So, what even is a restaurant brand?
+First and foremost, it’s important to differentiate between branding— the way things look, feel, and sound— and brand, which includes all of the former but also contains the perception of your business as a whole.

-Jeff Bezos famously said, “Your brand is what people say about you when you're not in the room.”
-Your brand is how you want your customers and the community to remember you, from the moment they walk into your business to the second that they search for you online.
+Ultimately, your restaurant brand is how you want your customers and the community to remember you, from the moment they walk into your business to the second that they search for you online.
 Brand is reflected everywhere, from the vibe of your restaurant felt by all of your diners to how you conduct your social media accounts.

 Your unique brand is one of the most valuable aspects of your business.
 It’s the compass that guides every decision made in your restaurant, making sure you’re always staying true to your restaurant’s mission, vision, values, and purpose.

 So, how do restaurants with strong branding pull it off?
-Let's dive into how to build a restaurant brand, step by step.
+Let's dive into how to build a restaurant brand, step by step to find out.

 Who are you?